How safe are prepaid cards?

 Use on holiday

 When you spend money abroad, the cost of using an ATM or exchanging currency can be expensive.
 Your card can also be replaced if you lose it – with the balance intact – making it far safer than using cash.
+If you travel abroad for work purposes, you may be using a low-fee forex business card, but with a prepaid business card, you could use this both at home and overseas, eliminating the need for two separate cards.

 Teach children the value of money